 We are supporting and undertaking high quality mental health research into the causes, triggers, diagnosis and treatment of mental illness across the lifespan, from childhood to older age.
 As well as this, we are working to improve understanding of mental health and the importance of research amongst patients, carers and the public.

-Eventually we hope that our research and the knowledge that we have gained will help to inform better diagnosis and treatment for people with mental health problems.
+Eventually we hope that our research and the knowledge that we have gained will help to inform better diagnosis and treatment for people with mental health problems in Wales and beyond.

 NCMH is part of the research infrastructure for Wales funded by NISCHR, Welsh Government.
 It is hosted by Cardiff University’s Medical Research Centre for Neuropyschiatric Genetics and Genomics and Cardiff and Vale University Health Board.